Do you feel overwhelmed about how to edit your own writing and make the novel you labored over strong enough for publication?

 Nonfiction writers: This class probably isn’t for you if you write academic, technical, or self-improvement books.

-If you’re writing a book filled with people and places such as a memoir, biography, or essays, and you’re depicting events through scenes, many lessons may be helpful like the modules on show, don’t tell and line editing.
-The course would inspire you to take a more creative approach with your nonfiction so that you write more vivid descriptions, make the people you’re writing about three-dimensional, and use an engaging style, as well as write tighter.
+If you’re writing a book filled with people and places such as a memoir, biography, or essays, and you’re depicting events through scenes, the course will inspire you to take a creative approach with your nonfiction.
+You’ll learn to write vivid descriptions, make the people you’re writing about three-dimensional, and use an engaging style, as well as write tighter.
 Bear in mind, however, that the course is geared toward fiction authors, so you should only take it if you are interested in enriching your project with fiction-writing techniques.
+You’ll find a helpful bonus lesson in the welcome section: How to Apply Creative Techniques to Your Nonfiction Book.

 As a reminder, I won’t edit your book during this course but will teach you how to do it.
 This course is not for you if you’re expecting feedback from the instructor and/or a critique group.
 I would have to charge a lot more to give personal feedback to every student.